ciberado/git-workshop/060-merging-with-conflict-resolution.md

 ```

 * Avoiding merges for a long time is considered a bad practice, so Alice will integrate
 both branches.
-She starts checking that the current branch is not *master*:
+She starts checking that the current branch is not *main*:

 ```bash
 git status